Skip to main content

 Python ≥ 3.11 (for the stdlib tomllib + modern type syntax).

-On the HomeCore host:
+# On the homeCore host:

-~/.config/hc-mcp/config.toml:
+Then write ~/.config/hc-mcp/config.toml:

 [homecore]